emmideric/alx-system_engineering-devops/README.md

-Display the content of /etc/passwd and /etc/hosts
+Display lines containing the pattern "root" from the file /etc/passwd